 In my everyday life off the stage, I’ve found that dressing the part is still extremely effective.
 Let me be clear.
 I do not believe that you should pretend to be someone or something that you are not, but I do think that having the proper clothing, equipment, and attitude will make a potentially nerve-wracking situation a little less frightening.
 Here’s an example from my own life.
 When I first started teaching ballet, I had imposter syndrome.
 I felt like a tiny little girl who was pretending to be a fancy dance teacher, and I was terrified every single second of my classes.
 Despite my actual qualifications and knowledge about dance, I just knew that someone would eventually stop my class and tell everyone that I was a fraud.
 Of course I wasn’t, but that’s what my brain was telling me.

 Instead of giving up (which is what I wanted to do), I re-thought my strategy and examined my anxiety over the situation.
 Why was I feeling so insecure?
 Why couldn’t I be confident in my abilities?
 I finally realized that my anxiety over the situation wasn’t actually caused by a lack of knowledge or aptitude.
 I was afraid that people thought I was too young, and I was terrified of finding myself unprepared for a situation.
 So how did I solve the problem?
-I dressed the part.
+I dressed the part and decided I wanted to build confidence.

 I spent a few days making detailed lesson plans for each and every class I taught, and I spent hours at my dance studio watching the other teachers.
 I watched how they spoke, how they carried themselves, and how they dressed.
 Once the technical side was covered, I went home and spent a few hours finding my “serious dance teacher wardrobe.”
 I stopped wearing the typical uniform of a ballet student, and I created outfits that made me feel like a veteran dance teacher.
 I wore slightly more makeup, and I’d spend an extra minutes on my hair to make sure it was placed in an impeccable bun.
 Knowing that I looked the part made it easier to act the part when I walked into my class.
 When I walked into the studio with my lesson plans, pre-prepared music, and professional wardrobe, it was infinitely easier for me to take command of the class and focus on technique instead of swirling bouts of anxiety in my head.